How do we measure collision impacts risk for birds and bats at wind energy facilities?

 - The majority of bat fatalities are migratory tree-roosting bat species.
 At least 25 species of bats have been recorded as collision fatalities in North America, but approximately 70% of the reported fatalities at wind facilities for all North American regions combined are from three migratory tree-roosting species: hoary bat, eastern red bat, and silver-haired bat.

-- Mexican free-tailed bat, one of the most abundant bat species in the U.S., constitutes a substantial proportion (41–86%) of the estimated number of bats killed at wind facilities within this species’ range, which covers most of the southern half of the U.S.
+- Mexican free-tailed bat account for a significant percentage of bat fatalities over most of the southern U.S. One of the most abundant bat species in the U.S., Mexican free-tailed bats make up 41-86% of the estimated number of bats killed at wind facilities within this species’ range.

 - Bat fatality rates appear to vary substantially among regions in the U.S. Adjusted fatality rates of bats are highest at wind energy facilities in the upper Midwest and eastern forests and tend be much lower throughout the Great Plains and western U.S.